kubos/kubos/docs/kubos-standards.md

 The CONTRIUBUTING, LICENSE, and README files should all be uppercased.

 'Vagrantfile', 'Makefile', 'CMake', and other similar files should all be cased to match industry standards.

+# Them's Fightin' Words {#fightin-words}

+A few of the more _controversial_ rules:

+* Spaces, not tabs
+* No if/for/while statements without brackets
+* All brackets on their own line
+* Use oxford commas
+* Single space after periods and colons

 # Documentation Standards {#doc-standards}